manuhostin/manuhostin/README.md

 <h1 align="center">Full-Stack Developer with a healthy amount of chaos</h1>

-> I write code with focus, discipline, and occasional emotional damage.
+## What I do

-## What I actually do
+- 👨‍🏫 IT Instructor at Jumper Joinville
 - 🎨 Build frontend apps with **Vue.js** and **JavaScript**
 - 🐍 Develop backend systems with **Python** and **Django**
 - 🔧 Create full-stack projects from UI to database